 For example, it is tempting to use aggressive discounting or give away your product to get early customers only to find out later that they weren’t the right customers.
 You always have to view the system as a long funnel.

-On a more practical level though, what goes into the interview black box does matter.
+On a more practical level, though, what goes into the interview black box does matter.
 In my book, I describe a rather prescriptive structure to these interviews.
-This structure was built through field-testing hundreds of customer interviews and it was designed to maximize on speed/learning as measured by moving prospects down the funnel.
+This structure was built through field-testing hundreds of customer interviews, and it was designed to maximize speed/learning as measured by moving prospects down the funnel.